Ravibudumuru/HeartRateMonitor/README.md

 GitHub Repository

-The code for this project is available on GitHub at <repository-url>.
+The code for this project is available on GitHub at <https://github.com/Ravibudumuru/HeartRateMonitor>.
 Please ensure open access for reviewers to access the code.